VihaanGowda/synbase/README.txt

-2023 - 2024 FBLA Coding and Programming Submission
+2023 - 2024 FBLA Coding and Programming Submission (Synbase)

 ** Download the .py file included in the repository and run with python version 3.11+ installed **